 Cozumel

 Cozumel is a popular Caribbean Island off of Playa del Carmen in Riviera Maya, easily accessed by boat or air.
-Most tourists arrive by boat other on a cruise ship or by ferry from Playa del Carmen.
+Most tourists arrive by boat or on a cruise ship, or by ferry from Playa del Carmen.
 The ferry is a quick 45 minutes from Playa del Carmen and is relatively smooth and cheap.
 There is an international airport in Cozumel as well.
 Cozumel is most famous for its diving and snorkeling.

 Cozumel is close to the second-largest barrier reef system in the world, the Mesoamerican Reef.
 So pack your swimsuit and join a snorkel trip or, even better yet, go diving if certified.

 Before leaving the island, stop by Mister Taco or El Pique for tasty tacos!
 They both serve up some of the best tacos in Cozumel.
 If you have time before your ferry, stop by Wet Wendy’s and try their Chocolate Peanut Butter Margarita.
 Yes, you heard me right!